wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "You can map your life through your favorite movies, and no two people's maps will be the same."
+💬 Quote of the Day: "Feeling grateful to or appreciative of someone or something in your life actually attracts more of the things that you appreciate and value into your life."
 <!-- end quote -->